Would you like to get more information or apply?

 This program has been approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education and Skills Training.

-I picked CDI College because the class sizes are very small and so the teachers are very involved and they make sure that you always know what you're doing.
+I picked CDI College because the teachers are very involved and they make sure that you always know what you're doing.

 This course looks at the planning, preparation, execution, and follow-up stages of an interview: how people find jobs; employer expectations; presenting an enthusiastic attitude; focusing on the right job; transferable skills; the job interview; effective resume preparation; cover and thank you letters; effective telemarketing; tapping the hidden job market; handling objections; job search management; self-confidence and self-esteem building; mock interviews (video-taped); and individual counselling and coaching.